Skip to content

 Overview

-• Extended UV Filters allow excess UV below the normal cut-on of natural sunlight.
-They are used to produce faster or more severe test results.
-Extended UV Filters are specified in some automotive test methods and are sometimes used for aerospace applications.
+• Extended UV Filters: Allow excess UV for faster or more severe test results, used in some automotive and aerospace applications.

-The SOLAR EYE irradiance control system constantly monitors and controls lamp output, ensuring precise light exposure and maximising the reproducibility of test results.
-Irradiance control is available at 340nm, 420nm or TUV (Total UV).
+• SOLAR EYE Irradiance Control: Constantly monitors and controls lamp output, ensuring precise light exposure and maximising reproducibility of test results.
+Available at 340nm, 420nm, or TUV (Total UV).

-Control of temperature is crucial because it influences the rate of degradation.
-Specimen exposure temperature is precisely controlled in the Q-SUN Xe-1 tester using a black panel temperature sensor.
-The temperature can be set between 35ºC and 103ºC, depending on whether the sensor is insulated or uninsulated, irradiance level, filter type, lamp age and ambient room temperature.
-Black panel temperature control is standard on the Xe-1 tester, or you can substitute chamber air temperature control as an option.
+• Temperature Control: Specimen exposure temperature is precisely controlled using a black panel temperature sensor.
+The temperature can be set between 35°C and 103°C, depending on the sensor, irradiance level, filter type, lamp age, and ambient room temperature.
+Black panel temperature control is standard, with an option for chamber air temperature control.

-With the Q-Sun Xe-1 tester, test specimens can be subjected to the equivalent of noon summer sunlight for 24 hours a day, every day, resulting in highly accelerated specimen degradation and faster test results.
-Even the smallest lab can now afford xenon arc testing thanks to the tester's relatively low purchase price, low lamp prices and longer lifespans, and operating costs.
+• Accelerated Testing: Subjects specimens to the equivalent of noon summer sunlight for 24 hours a day, every day, resulting in highly accelerated specimen degradation and faster test results.

 Models